 Video calling solutions for tech-challenged seniors

 Remember just several years back how futuristic video calls seemed?
-It’s incredible that over such a short span of time, you can now see your friend in an online video call.
-What makes it even more incredible is that any one of us can access this reality.
+Nowadays any of us can see a friend or a care recipient in an online video call.
 Video chat has reached the masses, it can be used by everyone, no matter their age or technical ability.
 Let’s take a look at a few video calling options you can try with your senior.

 What’s very useful and convenient is that users don’t need any special computer knowledge to enjoy video chat.
 These apps and devices greatly simplify the use of technology.
-If you are looking for a tool to help your elderly relatives communicate with family, look no further, we have the best recommendations for you.
+If you are looking for a tool that enables you provide support and companionship to older adults without personal visits and helps them to communicate with family, look no further, we have the best recommendations for you.

 ViewClix with a special slideshow feature